Home=Current Comets: C/2025 A6

 An asteroidal object discovered on Jan.
 3, 2025 with the 1.5m reflector on Mt.
 Lemmon near the borders of the constellations Gemini/Cancer/Canis Minor displayed cometary morphology in follow-up observations.
 Comet C/2025 A6 (LEMMON) showed a coma of only 2" diameter with a total magnitude of 20.5.
 The comet will pass perihelion at the solar distance of 0.53 AU on Nov.
 8, 2025, expected to reach magnitude 10.5.
 On Oct.
 21 it will pass Earth at a distance of 0.60 AU at about the same brightness (CBET 5508).
 The comet should be brighter than 16 mag between early September 2025 and mid-January 2026.
 During this period it will pass through the constellations Gemini, Lynx, Leo Minor, Ursa Major, Canes Venatici, Ursa Major (perigee), Serpens (perihelion) and Scorpius.
 From mid-European locations it reaches its greatest altitude in the morning sky at around 40° at the end of September and disappears from it around Oct.
 20. In the evening sky it can be seen between the first week of October and the first week of November, reaching a maximum altitude of 25°.

 The comet became the most interesting comet in autumn and the second brightest of 2025.
 It was intensively observed, although the weather in Central Europe was anything but cooperative.
 When it reappeared in the morning sky around Aug.
 10 the comet was significantly brighter than expected (CBET 5594).
-Based on 750 observations by 92 observers (until the start of November 2025) it appears that the high activity during the first weeks had been significantly reduced around Sep.
-10.
+Based on 811 observations by 88 observers (until the start of February 2026) the period of high activity during the first weeks ended around Sep.
+10. At the start of January 2026 the comet reappeared in twilight for observers in the Southern hemisphere.
+It seems that the decrease in activity post-perihelion is significantly lower than the increase in activity during the last 60 days prior to perihelion.
+The appropriate brightness parameters are as follows:

-Development of the heliocentric magnitude
+Development of the heliocentric magnitude (pre-perihelion)

 Total Brightness and Coma Diameter